Homeowners Insurance

 • Riders and endorsements: Do you still need that scheduled jewelry rider if you sold the piece?
 Still paying for a home business endorsement you no longer need?

-• Liability limits: Conversely — if your net worth has grown, your liability coverage may need to go up, not down.
+• Liability limits: Conversely, if your net worth has grown, your liability coverage may need to go up, not down.
 A coverage gap in liability can be devastating.

-The goal isn’t to strip coverage to the bone — it’s to make sure every dollar of premium is buying protection you actually need.
+The goal isn’t to strip coverage to the bone.
+It’s to make sure every dollar of premium is buying protection you actually need.
 Understanding what drives insurance costs gives you the knowledge to make those trade-offs intelligently.

 ⚡ Pro Tip

 Pay your premium annually instead of monthly if your budget allows it.
 Most carriers charge a $5–$10 monthly installment fee that adds $60–$120 per year.
-Paying in full eliminates that fee entirely — it’s free money.
+Paying in full eliminates that fee entirely, it’s free money.

 Lesser-Known Discounts Most People Miss

 Beyond the big-ticket strategies above, there’s a whole category of smaller discounts that most homeowners never ask about.
-Individually they’re modest — 2–5% each — but stack three or four of them and you’re looking at meaningful savings.
+Individually they’re modest, 2–5% each, but stack three or four of them and you’re looking at meaningful savings.

 Age 55+ or retiree discount.
 Many carriers offer this because retirees are home more often, which reduces burglary risk and means faster response to issues like water leaks.

 Professional affiliations.
 Some carriers offer group discounts for members of certain organizations, alumni associations, or employers.
 It’s worth asking even if you think it’s unlikely.
+Carriers including Farmers Insurance and Liberty Mutual both maintain affinity discount programs tied to employer and association memberships.

 Paperless and autopay.
 Going paperless and setting up automatic payments typically saves 3–5% combined.
 It also eliminates the risk of a late payment lapsing your coverage.